 When configured incorrectly, Joomla generates URL's that cannot be easily understood, like this example:

 This is completely meaningless to both users and search engines of course, and it should be presented as something more readable, like this:

 In earlier versions of Joomla, you had to manually adjust your settings to achieve this.
-Happily this is not necessary anymore in newer versions, they ship with a much better base configuration.
+Happily this is not necessary anymore.
+Joomla ships with a much better base configuration.
 Still though, there is a lot of tuning that can be done.
 First, always go to Global Configuration and check the SEO settings:

 The first parameter that you should always make sure is switched on is Search Engine Friendly URL's.
 This will achieve the readable URL's we just discussed, but luckily this is the default setting.

 Secondly, we need to consider the Use URL Rewriting parameter.
 With this switched off (which is the default setting), your URL's are readable, but they still always start with index.php/.
 Preferably, we should remove this as well: Set the parameter to Yes, and at the same time, rename the file htaccess.txt (in the root of your Joomla site) to .htaccess.
 This needs to be done at the same time.
 It only works on Apache servers, but 95% of the hosts run on these, so this should seldomly be a problem.
 If you are using a local site on your windows PC, you may notice that you cannot rename a file without an extension, so you should go to a DOS-prompt in the correct folder and type:

 Thirdly, you have the possibility to add a suffix to you URL's, like .html.
 For SEO this is useless, so leave it off.
 The following 2 parameters do not affect URL's, but are still important: